Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ![](./images/pyats-diff.gif)

-`Quick Troubleshooting tip: If when you run the pyats learn commands the console hangs and returns "Failed while bringing device to "any" state" Check that you can SSH to the device normally, if you can then troubleshoot the testbed file.
+`Quick Troubleshooting tip: If when you run the pyats learn commands the console hangs and returns "Failed while bringing device to "any" state" Check that you can SSH to the device normally, if you can then troubleshoot the testbed file.`

 ### Step 3 - Examine your output

 As we can see from the bash output above, the Genie diff command takes all the outputs from our various tests (approx 30 at the time of writing) and compares the outputs.
 As would be expected most of these are identical except from the config (which we changed back in step 2) and the OSPF config, which is to be expected... considering we configured OSPF.

 The genie tool also creates a file in which we can see what the exact differences are from the files, therefore making it easy for us to understand that OSPF has been configured on the device since our last known baseline.
+I'd encourage you to explore these in detail to understand the information and models from the device which pyats collects.

 ![](./images/pyats-diff-explore.gif)